Nonamenable subforests of multi-ended quasi-pmp graphs: Maximal forest as a random subgraph

+\begin{remark} Suppose that $\mathbf{P}$-a.e.\ configuration $\omega$ contains infinitely $\w_\Gamma$-heavy many clusters.
+By \cref{at_leaset_one_nonvanishing_end}, every $\w_\Gamma$-heavy cluster must contain at least one $\w_\Gamma$-nonvanishing end, hence it follows from insertion tolerance that with positive probability, there is a cluster with at least three such ends.
+In particular, this applies to Bernoulli$(p)$ percolation for suitable $p \in (0,1)$, where “with positive probability” can be replaced by “almost surely” due to the ergodicity of the action of $\Gamma$. \end{remark}

-\begin{proof} Since the conclusion is $\Gamma$-invariant, it is enough to prove that they hold on every $\Gamma$-invariant event $A$ with positive probability.
-By \cite[Lemma 3.6]{LyonsSchramm99} without loss of generality we may assume that $A=2^{E(G)}$.
+\begin{proof}[Proof of \cref{thm:MFperc:heavy}] Let $A$ be the event where $\omega$ contains a cluster with $\ge 3$ nonvanishing ends.
+Since the conclusion of the theorem is $\Gamma$-invariant, it is enough to prove that it holds on every $\Gamma$-invariant event $B \subseteq A$ w.p.p.
+By the same proof as that of \cite[Lemma~3.6]{LyonsSchramm99}, the measure $\mathbf{P}$ on the event $B$ is still insertion and deletion tolerant.
+Thus, restricting to $B$, we may assume without loss of generality that $B$ holds a.s.

-Since almost every $\omega$ contains a cluster with at least three $\w$-nonvanishing ends, it must contain a $\w$-trifurcation $F$.
-By countable additivity there is a finite subset $F\subset V(G)$ such that almost every~$\omega$ has a cluster which contains $F$ as a $\w$-trifurcation.
-Moreover, by deletion tolerance, w.p.p.~ the induced subgraph of $\omega$ on $F$ is a tree and is connected to each side of $F$ in its cluster by a single edge.
-It follows that $F$ contains a $\w$-trifurcation vertex in $\omega$.
-Thus by \cref{thm:mf-hyp} $\RandomMF_{\w}(\omega)$ contains a tree with at least $3$ nonvanishing ends.
-It follows from Tilted Mass Transport that in fact, w.p.p.\ $\RandomMF_{\w}(\omega)$ contains a tree whose space of $\w$-nonvanishing ends is perfect, by an argument analogous to that in the proofs of \cref{thm:qpmp-ends-isol} and \cite[Proposition 3.9]{LyonsSchramm99}.
+Since almost every $\omega$ contains a cluster with at least three $\w_\Gamma$-nonvanishing ends, it must contain a $\w_\Gamma$-trifurcation $F$.
+By countable additivity, there is a finite subset $F\subset V(G)$ such that w.p.p.\ $\omega$ has a cluster which contains $F$ as a $\w_\Gamma$-trifurcation.
+Moreover, by deletion tolerance, w.p.p.\ the induced subgraph of $\omega$ on $F$ is a tree and is connected to each side of $F$ in its cluster by a single edge.
+It follows that $F$ contains a $\w_\Gamma$-trifurcation vertex in $\omega$.